mildsunrise/node_netlink/README.md

 ## Usage

-There's prebuilds for x86, x64, arm32v7 and arm64v8, so you don't need anything in those cases.
+There's prebuilds for x86, x64, arm32v7 and arm64v8, so you won't
+need anything in those cases.
+(The prebuilds are very portable and should work even in Alpine Linux, Buildroot and other environments that use different libc).

 For other archs, you only need a compiler: